AlexanderOttenhoff/alexander-ottenhoff-cv/resume.typ

 = Summary
 I'm a senior full stack software engineer with over 10 years of experience in building web and mobile applications.
 I have a strong background in computer science and electrical engineering, and have experience working in a variety of industries, including mining, biotech, and computer security.
 I have worked in both startups and large corporations, and have experience leading teams of developers and working closely with product teams to deliver high quality software products.

+= Key Achievements
+- Led a team of developers to build a mobile application for Zetifi devices
+- Developed data visualisation dashboards for BHP, ENPICOM, and Sqreen
+- Worked on the integration of AI services into Microsoft's Power Apps platform
+- Co-founded two startups, Baselist and Sherlock.
+Sherlock won the French AFDEL award in the category “Digital Innovation” in 2016.
+- Developed custom algorithms for generating user customisable 3D printable models of jewellery and mobile phone cases at LimeMakers

 = Experience
 #resume-entry(